Culcheth High School

 All students have a planner which you will be able to check daily for homework and information.
 We would encourage you to communicate with teachers through it.
 You are abe to make direct contact with class teachers and form tutors by email and arrange a meeting if necessary.
 We hold an annual parents' evening (2 in year 7).
 If we or you have concerns about your child's progress, we will arrange to meet and discuss a way forward.
 If your child has an EHC plan (formerly a statement of SEN), an annual review is held according to the guidance inthe Code of Practice.

 We try to avoid exclusion of any young person.
 If your child requires help with emotional, social or behavioural issues, as well as having access to their tutor and other staff, we have a dedicated team of support staff who offer 1:1 support or goup work.
 We use the Family Support Model when necessary (you may know this as CAF).
 We have close links with partners in health and other support agencies.

 Our staff are highly experienced and professional.
 If necessary we liaise with other professionals such as Child and Adolescent Mental Health, Social Care, Educational Psychology, Occupational Therapy, Speech & Language, ASD specialist nurse, Sensory Support Service and may others.

 What SEND training do staff receive?

-Our Incusion Manager/SENCo is a qualified teacher who is also a trained counsellor (diploma level 3) and NPSLBA (National Specialist Leader of Behaviour and Attendance).
-3 members of staff are CAF/FSM trained and are lead professionals. one of our TAs is a specialist in specific learning difficulties.
+Our Incusion Manager/SENCo is a qualified teacher who is also an Assistant Head Three member of staff are CAF/FSM trained and are lead professionals. one of our TAs is a specialist in specific learning difficulties.
 All staff receive regular training and updates for the main categories of special educational needs.
 During the academic year of 2015/2016 all staff have received training on ASD, Mental Health and Literacy.
-This year we hope to further improve our knowledge in mental health and ADHH.
+This year we hope to further improve our knowledge in mental health, ADHD and ASD.

 How are all children included in all activities?